Hakata Port Area 博多港

-Like most transport hubs in Japan, the Hakata Port area has developed its own microcosm of entertainment opportunities.
-Chief amongst these is a visit to Namiha Onsen, a large hot spring complex that is built opposite Passenger Terminal 2.
-If you've just stepped off a ferry and are dying for an immediate taste of Japanese culture, there's nothing better.
+Like most transport hubs in Japan, the Hakata Port International Terminal area has developed its own microcosm of entertainment opportunities.
+Chief amongst these is a visit to Namiha no Yu, a large hot spring complex that is built opposite Passenger Terminal 2.
+If you've just stepped off a ferry and need an immediate taste of Japanese culture, there's nothing better than to visit this hot spring.
 You can relax in style and comfort only minutes away from the ferry terminal.

 Straight to the shops

-Bayside Place is a mid-size outlet mall connected to the passenger terminal and has a variety of shops, many of which sell souvenirs and local Kyushu produce.
-Bayside Place has a small aquarium with around 3,000 animals such as sea turtles and tropical fish.
-From here, you can board the Mariera and enjoy cruises around Hakata Bay.
+Bayside Place Hakata at Hakata Pier is a mid-size outlet mall connected to the passenger terminal and has a variety of shops, many of which sell souvenirs and local Kyushu produce.
+Bayside Place Hakata has a small aquarium with around 3,000 animals such as sea turtles and tropical fish.

 Access to island life

-The ferries that run from Hakata Port are an absolute necessity for the numerous islands to the north and west of Fukuoka.
+Ferries operating from the Port of Hakata Domestic Terminal (Hakata Pier) are an absolute necessity for the numerous islands to the north and west of Fukuoka.
 These ferries deliver food to the islands and provide a vital connection service.
 Journeys aboard these ferries tend to be cheap and comfortable.
 There are many overnight options, so you don't need to waste a day traveling.
 The islands of Tsushima and Iki lie to the north of Fukuoka, while the Goto Archipelago in Nagasaki Prefecture is only an overnight ferry away.

-Hakata Port is increasingly important for international visitors to Fukuoka .
-It is only a two-hour ferry from Busan, the city at South Korea's southern tip.
+Hakata Port International Terminal is increasingly important for international visitors to Fukuoka .
+Busan, the southernmost city of South Korea, is about 200 km away.
+It takes 3 hours 40 minutes by high-speed boat or 5 hours 30 minutes by ferry.
 Many use this route to travel between the two countries.

 Sumo season seats